 Unfortunately, there's not a lot of research surrounding the efficacy of digestive enzymes for irritable bowel syndrome (IBS).
-According to experts at Monash University (where the low-FODMAP diet for IBS was developed), the majority of research with IBS and enzymes includes lactase and alpha-galactosidase.
+According to Monash University (where the low-FODMAP diet for IBS was developed), the majority of research with IBS and enzymes includes lactase and alpha-galactosidase.
 Digestive enzymes may help when used along with other therapies, such as diet changes.

 Beano, even with the funny name, is an effective alpha-galactosidase supplement that may be able to ease IBS symptoms like bloating associated with high-GOS foods.

 Active ingredient: alpha-galactosidase | Supplement form: tablets | Dosage: 2 tablets immediately before or after eating

 4. Best Vegan: Garden of Life Organic Chewable Enzyme Supplement

 Garden of Life digestive enzymes are certified vegan through a third party, USDA organic and gluten-free.
 Not only do you get a blend of plant-based digestive enzymes, you also get fruits and vegetables to aid in digestive health, and lactase to help break down dairy.

 Garden of Life is a well-known and respected brand for plant-based supplements.
 The brand's products tend to be a little pricier, but if you prefer an organic vegan supplement you can feel confident in, the extra cost may be worth your peace of mind.